kossiitkgp/docs/events/KWoC/kwoc.md

 - A project must have a descriptive README
 - A project must have an actual usecase and not just be a tutorial/example/sandbox repo
 - A project should have an open source LICENSE
-- A project must have at least a minimum amount of development, There should be some sort of roadmap layed out
+- A project must have at least a minimum amount of development, There should be some sort of roadmap laid out

 ## Complaints and Queries